 This past winter I created Tinsel App with two developer friends Summer and Luke Prince and Kenneth Munoz.
 The idea was to make three suites of pretty, hand-drawn holiday-themed graphics to overlay on photos.
 Our app developers created a working app that is available with 64 different overlays in the Andriod store and has received over 70,000 downloads since December 1st.

 I created all of the overlay graphics, the logo, and buttons.
 It was a project that was conceived and executed in a matter of weeks and was rushed to the Google Play store with careful attention the functionality and artwork but with a very simple interface.
 Given more time, I would have liked to turn out a more refined interface.
 However, people seem to like it!
 And I couldn't have worked with more diligent and talented developers.

-My three-time college roommate was an artist who tried her hardest to use recycled material - not just in her artwork but in all things.
-This made for some weird cooking and questionable decor in her room, but in terms of creative work, I like the idea of not letting pretty material go to waste.
+My two-time college roommate was an artist who excelled in the use recycled material - not just in her artwork but in all things.
+This made for some weird cooking and soap-making projects, but in terms of creative work, her stuff had such a strong sense of purpose and direction.
+Probably because was guided by a great principle - don't let pretty material go to waste.

 These paper cuts / collages are made from paper from old books that I amassed over the years, books I wanted stop moving between houses but didn't want to throw away.
 Children's books, old travel books, graduate school catalogues and old issues of Anthropologie as well as some misprints from my risograph duplicator.
 These hung in Mean Mug Coffee House from October to December of 2013.